-- k.
-Intangible assets Intangible assets corresponds to the acquisition of technology platform, which have finite useful life, and are acquired separately and recognized at acquisition cost less accumulated amortization.
+- Technology platform acquisition - Intangible assets corresponds to the acquisition of technology platform, which have finite useful life, and are acquired separately and recognized at acquisition cost less accumulated amortization.
 Amortization is recognized based on the straight-line method over its estimated useful life.
 The estimated useful life and the amortization method are reviewed at the end of each year, and the effect of any change in the estimation recorded is recognized on a prospective basis.
-As of December 31, 2021, 2020 and 2019, the amortization of such platform corresponds to \$1,390,006.00, \$6,062,035 and \$6,062,036, respectively. - L. Machinery and equipment-They are for use in the supply of goods and services leased to third parties or for management purposes, they are presented in the consolidated statement of financial position at their revalued amounts, calculating the fair value at the date of the revaluation, less any accumulated depreciation.
-Revaluations are carried out frequently enough so that the carrying amount does not defer significantly, from what would have been calculated using fair values at the end of the reporting period.
-As of December 31, 2021, 2020 and 2019 the depreciation of machinery and equipment corresponds to \$8,901,548, \$8,359,372 and \$5,704,747, respectively
+As of December 31, 2022 the balance is fully amortized. - k.
+Machinery and equipment-They are for use in the supply of goods and services leased to third parties or for management purposes, they are presented in the consolidated statement of financial position at their revalued amounts, calculating the fair value at the date of the revaluation, less any accumulated depreciation.
+Revaluations are performed with sufficient frequency so that the carrying amount does not differ materially from what would have been determined using fair values at the end of the reporting period.